 At CRC Institute, we have created an Integrated Approach combining the latest evidence-based Medical, Clinical, and Holistic treatment modalities.
-Licensed PhD psychologists who are trained in evidence-based treatments conduct all of our clinical programming.
+Licensed PhD psychologists and clinicians who are trained in evidence-based treatments conduct all of our clinical programming.
 CRC offers a full range of clinical services to cater to our clients’ and their families’ individual needs.
-Our clinical team is comprised of PhD clinicians who are committed to a working collaboration with our client’s and their families.
+Our clinical team is comprised of PhD’s and clinicians who are committed to a working collaboration with our client’s and their families.

 Partial Hospitalization Program (PHP): We provide short-term, intensive treatment to adults whose mood and anxiety symptoms significantly impair their daily functioning and when outpatient treatment simply isn’t enough.
 The PHP is intended to prevent people from requiring psychiatric hospitalization and to help people stepping down from inpatient stays.
 Patients in this program attend it daily, from Monday to Friday.

 Intensive Outpatient Program (IOP): Our daytime intensive outpatient program runs from four to five days a week.
 This program provides structure and support to our clients in their recovery process.
 Participants in this program have abstinence from substances as their primary goal and work with our team on developing strategies and tools for relapse prevention and overall life enhancement.
 Many of our clients are returning from destination inpatient treatment and use our IOP program to support their transition back into their home lives.
 They are adults who struggle with substance abuse, mood and anxiety disorders that require more intensive, wrap-around treatment than is available in outpatient settings but who do not require higher levels of care, such as PHP or hospitalization.